MusicPlayerDaemon/MPD/doc/user.rst

 around.
 It is large, but easy to use.
 If you wish to have a small mpd.exe with DLLs, you need to compile manually, without the :file:`build.py` script.

+The option ``-Dwrap_mode=forcefallback`` tells Meson to download and cross-compile several libraries used by MPD instead of looking for them on your computer.

 Compiling for Android
 ---------------------